jontek2/A-better-print_start-macro/README.md

 - Superslicer
 - Stealthburner with the LED's
-- A nevermore installed
+- A nevermore
-- An exhaust fan installed
+- An exhaust fan
 - A chamber thermistor